UChicago vs Northwestern | Top Universities

 Financial support

-With such high tuition fees to study in the US at either university, you’ll be pleased to know that financial aid is available.
-UChicago pledges to meet the demonstrated need of 100% of admitted undergraduates, and the average aid applicant receives $45,500 (~£32,000) in scholarships every year.
+Study in the US at either university is not cheap, so you’ll be pleased to know that financial aid is available.
+UChicago pledges to meet the demonstrated need of 100% of admitted undergraduates.

 First year international students are eligible for both need and merit-based financial aid on need-sensitive process, meaning that the university considers whether an international student has requested financial aid or not.